 Fellow Since 2006

-This profile was prepared when V.S.
+This description of V.S.
+Chary's work was prepared when V.S.
 Chary was elected to the Ashoka Fellowship in 2006.

 Srinivas Chary Vedala is reforming how water is delivered in Indian cities, with the goal of improving poor people’s access to potable water.
 He is working on the technical aspects of water systems as well as how public officials manage their work.